Skip to main content

 1. authority

 This argument determines the user type which is necessary for successful authorization on the portal.
-Users can log in with two modes: USER or ADMIN.
+Users can log in with two modes: USER or SYSTEM.
 The value of this argument is correlated with the "access" argument values.
 Providing this argument is mandatory for successful authorization.

 2. stacks